kixxauth/kixx-assert/README.md

 --------- | ---- | -----------
 subject | any | The item to test reason | String | String used as the first part of the AssertionError message.

+Passes if the subject is a *non* empty Array, String, or Object with enumerable properties.
+Also passes for all primitives which are truthy.

 ### assertions.includes
 __`KixxAssert.assertions.includes(item, subject, reason)`__